 Oil & Gas UK produces a comprehensive guide to Britain’s Offshore Oil and Gas.
-Most recently updated in 2013, it’s an essential read for those wanting to know more about how the UK offshore oil and gas industry works.
+This book is an essential read for those wanting to know more about how the UK offshore oil and gas industry works.

 A summary is below but discover more by ordering the book here.